Note: This website was automatically translated, so some terms or nuances may not be completely accurate.

 【About the Dentsu Inc. Japan Brand Survey】

-Dentsu Inc.'s proprietary survey launched in 2011 to understand how the Japan brand was perceived globally following reputational damage to Japanese agricultural and marine products and inbound travel caused by the Great East Japan Earthquake.
-In 2022, the survey underwent a major redesign of its methodology and output, evolving into a company-wide cross-functional project.
+Dentsu Inc.'s proprietary survey launched in 2011 to understand how the Japan brand was perceived globally when reputational damage affected Japanese agricultural and marine products and inbound tourism following the Great East Japan Earthquake.
+In 2022, it evolved into a cross-company project activity with enhanced expertise through a fundamental restructuring of its survey design, analytical approach, and outputs.In 2025, it will newly plan and build a knowledge portfolio for the general public, aiming to create social value grounded in consumer insights.

-【Dentsu Inc. Japan Brand Survey 2024 Overview】
+[Dentsu Inc. Japan Brand Survey 2024 Overview]

 ・Target Areas: 15 countries/regions (United States, Australia, United Kingdom, Germany, France, India, United Arab Emirates, Indonesia, Singapore, Thailand, Vietnam, Mainland China, Hong Kong, Taiwan, South Korea)